sf-wdi-22-23/modules-23/w04-associations-and-auth/d1-dawn-embedded-mongo-associations/exercises.md

 1. Create a new tweet that belongs to a user (who's id is in the `req.params.id`).
 1. Delete a tweet that belongs to a user (make sure to build the route to include the user and the tweet's id's - see example above).
 1. Update a tweet that belongs to a user (ditto on their id's!).

+**Questions**

+1. What are three examples of times when you would use embedded association pattern?
+1. What are three you would use a reference association pattern?

 ### Stretch